grpc/proposal/A52-xds-custom-lb-policies.md

 }
 ```

-To provide the `xds_wrr_locality` load balancer information about locality weights received from EDS, the cluster resolver will populate a new attribute in the resolved addresses.
+To provide the `xds_wrr_locality` load balancer information about locality weights received from EDS, the cluster resolver will populate a new top-level attribute (not specific to any particular address) in the resolved addresses.
 The new attribute will contain a map from a locality struct to a locality weight integer.
 Note that a change in this attribute would still allow associated subchannels to be reused - it will not affect their uniqueness.

 ### Configuration Example